nikitavoloboev/data/programming/git.md

 # Git
 I love Git and version control.
 And I use version control over any project I do.
+I follow a [series of rules](../focusing/rules.md#git) when dealing with Git.

 ## Notes
 - Commit as often as you can.
 Ideally after each micro-iteration, when something new is working.
 	- This way, at the end of the day you can just rebase the whole branch and squash all of the micro-commits in a whole commit implementing the whole new features.
+- Good git workflow to make changes to new projects: clone, fork (`hub fork`), 'git checkout -b my-feature', work, commit, 'git push -u nikitavoloboev my-feature', work, commit, 'git push'.

 ## Links
 - [Flight rules for git](https://github.com/k88hudson/git-flight-rules)